geudde/attic-chest/pages/13.reference/01.porden/docs.md

 confined to the southern or central part of the Cheshire plain, and chiefly to the valley of the Weaver and its tributary streams, and is generally indica- ted by salt springs.
 At Lawton there are three beds, separated by strata of indurated clay.
-The first bed, at the depth of 42 yards, four feet thick ; a second, 10 yards lower, 12 feet; a third, 15 yards lower, he.s been sunk into
+The first bed, at the depth of 42 yards, four feet thick; a second, 10 yards lower, 12 feet; a third, 15 yards lower, he.s been sunk into